Submission statuses explained

 What if a researcher asks me to return a study?

-Occasionally, researchers will ask participants to return studies.
-This is rare, and should only happen if there's been a technical problem with a study that means participants weren't able to fully complete it.
+Occasionally, researchers will ask you to return studies.
+This is rare, and should only happen if there's been a technical problem with a study that means you weren't able to fully complete it.

 If you feel you're being unfairly asked to return a study, then feel free to contact support using the button below and send us: